 How low can the market go?
-The largest ever percentage drop by S&P 500 index occurred on October 19, 1987 (known as The Black Monday) when S&P 500 dropped by -20.47%.
-The next biggest sell-off happened on October 15, 2008, when S&P 500 lost –9.03%.
+The largest-ever percentage drop by the S&P 500 index occurred on October 19, 1987 (known as The Black Monday) when the S&P 500 dropped by -20.47%.
+The next biggest sell-off happened on October 15, 2008, when the S&P 500 lost –9.03%.
 In both cases, the stock market continued to be volatile for several months before reaching a bottom.
 The bottom was the start of a new bull market.
 Both times, the stock market recovered to reach historic highs in a few years.
-In the past seven years, S&P 500 rose up by 14.8%, which is almost double the historical average of 7%.
+In the past seven years, the S&P 500 rose up by 14.8%, which is almost double the historical average of 7%.

 So what can you do when the next market crash happens?